FarronF/limerick-council-meetings/meetings/2024/01/22-Full Meeting of Limerick City and County Council/Minutes - Ordinary Meeting of Limerick City and County Council - 27th November 2023.md

 Circulated, copy of Statutory Notice dated 17th November, 2023, concerning disposal of

-land (31.8 acres) at Ballygrennan, Limerick.---
+land (31.8 acres) at Ballygrennan, Limerick.
+---
 10

 Proposed by Councillor O’Hanlon;